cosc2336-ds-alg/assg08/README.md

 For this assignment, you can examine these function signatures implementations in the `AList` class.
-The implementation you do will be different, since you are using a linked list instead of an array, but the function signatures will be identical, except that the functions you write will be members of the `LList<T>::` class instead of `AList`.
-The first test case in the `assg-tests-LList.cpp` file contains the first set of tests you need to get to pass, so uncomment this first test case, and make sure you can compile and run the tests before proceeding.
+The implementation you do will be different, since you are implementing a linked list instead of an array, but the function signatures will be identical, except that the functions you write will be members of the `LList<T>::` class instead of `AList<T>::`.
+The first test case in the `test-LList.cpp` file contains the first set of tests you need to get to pass, so uncomment this first test case, and make sure you can compile and run the tests before proceeding.

 The `insertBack()` has the same purpose for our `List` as we did in a previous assignment, it simply appends a new item to the back of the